smrchy/task-queue-worker/README.md

 * `url` (string) **Required** Must be a valid URL.
 * `method` (string) (Default: `GET`) Possible values: GET, DELETE, PUT, POST
-* `body` (string) The body to send when the value of `method` is POST.
+* `body` (string) The body to send when the value of `method` is PUT or POST.
 If the value of body can be parsed as JSON the request will be sent with `application/json` as content-type.
 Otherwise with `appliction/x-www-form-urlencoded`.
+If `body` is used and no `method` has been defined automatically `POST` would be used.
 * `retrylimit` (number) (Default: 3) Setting this to -1 disables the retrylimit, leaving the message in the queue forever if it does not process successfully.
 * `retrydelay` (number or array) If a number is supplied the visibility timeout of that message will be set to `retrydelay` seconds after an unsuccessful request.
 If an array is supplied (e.g. `[120,240,3600]`) the retry delay will increase gradually.
 See also the [changeMessageVisibility](https://github.com/smrchy/rsmq#changemessagevisibility) method of [rsmq](https://github.com/smrchy/rsmq)
 * `maxts` (number) (Default: -1) A unix timestamp in seconds after which the message should not be processed anymore and will be deleted and handled as an error.
 A value of -1 disabled the maxts check.
 * `timeout` (number) (Default: 10) Time in seconds to wait for a reply for this request.
 Must be between 1 and 3600.
 * `failqueue` (string) The name of the queue where the message is moved after it did not process successfully.
 Either by reaching the `retrylimit` or the `maxts` value.
 If no `failqueue` is supplied the message will just be deleted.
+* `maxredirects` (number) (Default: 10) The maximum number of redirects to follow.
+If `0` is set it will not follow HTTP 3xx responses and judge them as error.

+**Defaults:** If the task-queue-worker is used as module you the defaults, expect `url` and `body` can be within the options

-## Running task-queue-worker
+## Running task-queue-worker as process

 The **task-queue-worker** will be started from the command line.